-Once you have decided what assets you have to leave and the people who you wish to include, you need to make the important decisions about who will get what.
+Once you have decided what assets you have to leave and the people you wish to include, you need to make the important decisions about who will get what.
 Your dependents should be your priority so it’s important that you start with them and ensure that they will be adequately looked after in the event of your death.

 As well as considering how each of your assets will be allocated you will also need to make important decisions about who will take care of your children or any other dependents and pets who rely on you.
-If you’re married it is important that both you and your partner select the guardians for any dependents carefully and ensure that both of your wills contain the same instructions.
+If you’re married it is important that both you and your partner select the guardians for any dependents carefully and ensure that both of your will contain the same instructions.

 Otherwise, if you were to both die in an unfortunate accident the situation could become very complicated.
 When allocating guardians for your children you should speak to all parties involved.
 Although many people will try and shy away from difficult discussions about these types of matters it is important that you allocate guardians who are willing and able to do the job.
-Don’t forget to also consider who will manage your dependents assets for them if they are still minors as well as helping to cover the cost of raising your children in your absence.
+Don’t forget to also consider who will manage your dependent’s assets for them if they are still minors as well as helping to cover the cost of raising your children in your absence.

 4) Work with lawyers in both your home and host country to formalize your will

 Once you know what you have to leave and who you want to leave it to, you should write a rough outline of your will before working with lawyers.
-As an expatriate it is important that you seek legal advice at both home and in your host nation as you will need to ensure that you draft a will according to the laws and requirements of both locations.
+As an expatriate, it is important that you seek legal advice at both homes and in your host nation as you will need to ensure that you draft a will according to the laws and requirements of both locations.

 Never assume that just because you have written your wishes down they will be honored.
 An extended period of time in one country may determine how your assets are split and you need to ensure that you take the legal steps to avoid any complications or undesired outcomes.

 Finally, remember that the people who you wish to leave assets to in your will and the value and nature of your assets may be subject to change at any point.
-For example, you may divorce and wish to remove your spouse from your will, you may purchase addition property or you may have children, etc. It’s therefore important that you revisit your will on a regular basis in order to ensure that it continues to reflect your wishes and ensures that everyone who is important in your life is covered.
+For example, you may divorce and wish to remove your spouse from your will, you may purchase additional property or you may have children, etc. It’s therefore important that you revisit your will on a regular basis in order to ensure that it continues to reflect your wishes and ensures that everyone who is important in your life is covered.